mirzafahad/embedded_c_style_guide/style_guide.md

 #define COPYRIGHT “Copyright (c) 2020 7-Eleven.\tAll rights reserved.”
 ```

-The width of the tab character varies by text editor and programmer preference, making consistent visual layout a continual source of headaches during code reviews and maintenance.
+The width of the tab character varies by text editors and programmer preference, making consistent visual layout a continual source of headaches during code reviews and maintenance.

 <hr>
 <br>